Arcia’s 2nd HR, 2-run drive in 13th, lifts Brewers over Bucs

 Brewers: LHP Gio Gonzalez (2-1, 3.19) was placed on the 10-day injured list with what manager Craig Counsell labeled “a dead arm.”
 Gonzalez was scheduled to pitch the series finale on Sunday.
 In a corresponding move, C Manny Piña was activated from the IL.

-Pirates: Pittsburgh’s Director of Sports Medicine, Tom Tomczyk, elaborated on the nature of RHP Keone Kela’s right shoulder discomfort that will shut him down for 10 days.
+Pirates: Tom Tomczyk, Pittsburgh’s director of sports medicine, elaborated on the nature of RHP Keone Kela’s right shoulder discomfort that will shut him down for 10 days.
 “It’s general wear and tear from a thrower’s shoulder,” Tomczyk said before the game.
 “There are changes within the structures that are causing him tightness, causing him discomfort that he just doesn’t feel as if he can let it go and be Keone right now.”

 UP NEXT